 It would seem with the nature of the industry that nursing homes and other senior communities would stay at least somewhat old-fashioned to reach their customers.
 However, every business, regardless of its key demographic, needs to have an online presence with a website and social media presence.
-Nursing home social media mangement allows you to interact with the wider world and the wider industry, and allows you to better control how your community is presented online.
+Nursing home social media management allows you to interact with the wider world and the wider industry, and it allows you to better control how your community is presented online.

 The best place to start is to consider your audience.
 While your community may largely consist of seniors, often you’ll be speaking both to the seniors and to their adult children, as which community the senior will join is often a joint decision made by the family.
 Gear your nursing home’s social media strategy towards both seniors and their older children, and keep in mind that both groups will likely be comfortable with computers and have access to assistance using them.

 Next, put a strong focus on visual information in your nursing home social media campaign.
 Nursing home professionals can tell you all too many stories about assumptions made about the quality of living and facilities that they’ve had to field.
 Consider using social media to subtly counteract negative claims; for example, post video interviews with residents willing to discuss their quality of living to YouTube, or post photographs of facility parties, picnics, and other events to your company’s Facebook profile.
 You can incorporate photography in other ways, too.
 Post photo essays to your official company blog or website.